networkservicemesh/networkservicemesh/docs/QUICK-START.md

 * [OSX](OSX.md)
 * [Ubuntu](Ubuntu.md)

-If you have another Linux distrinbution or prefer to go with the upstream, here
+If you have another Linux distribution or prefer to go with the upstream, here

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/docs/installation/)